Man gets hundreds of job offers after viral Facebook post

-An Orangevale man now has several hundred job offers after a woman's Facebook post went viral.
+An Orangevale, Calif., man now has several hundred job offers after a woman's Facebook post went viral.

 Laura Aguilar saw Jimmy Trujillo on the side of the street with a sign that said "hard worker needing job."